 Miller et al (2012) CCR2 chemokine receptor signaling mediates pain in experimental osteoarthritis.
 Proc Natl Acad Sci U S A 109 20602 PMID: 23185004

 Flamm et al (2012) Multiscale prediction of patient-specific platelet function under flow.
 Blood 120 190 PMID: 22517902

 Allen et al (2015) DNA Damage Response Proteins and Oxygen Modulate Prostaglandin E2 Growth Factor Release in Response to Low and High LET Ionizing Radiation.
 Front Oncol 5 260 PMID: 26697402

 Do you know of a great paper that uses Indomethacin from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Indomethacin

 There are currently no reviews for this product.
 Be the first to review Indomethacin and earn rewards!